 Muse Square: Can you tell us the story of your gallery?

-Muse Square: Can you tell us more about the artists you exhibit?
+Muse Square: Can you tell us more about the collaboration process between you and your peers?

 Hervé Lourdel: Collaborating was very common in the 90’s, it was a habit as there was less information, therefore the price of the painting was more fluctuating based on where it was located.
 We had the habit of working with each other voluntarily or based on commission.

 Today with the massive spread of information, there is less fluidity in the market, there are fewer transactions.
 I remember we used to grab a painting from a gallery, meet a dealer on the sidewalk and sell the artwork.
 The dealer used to take the painting and pay me the week after.
 This kind of trust no longer exists today.

 Muse Square: Do you think that collaborating with gallery peers could solve the problem of isolation that many galleries face?

 Hervé Lourdel: Unfortunately, you talk about something that touches me: loneliness.
 As I mentioned, in the present day, there is no more trust and no more collaboration.
 Gallerist are afraid you steal their clients and artists.
 You always need to be careful and keep book records.

 Currently, I see a lot of galleries that are suffering, with people who don’t necessarily come from the art world.
 They just buy a space and a computer, they know three artists, and then claim to be gallerists.